Koukyosyumei/MyPlanner/README.md

 # MyPlan

-PDDL Solver implemented in C++ from scratch
+PDDL Solver implemented in C++ from scratch.
+This project is inspiered by [aibasel/pyperplan](https://github.com/aibasel/pyperplan).

 ## Install